rustdesk/rustdesk-server/id-relay-set.md

 ## STEP-1 : Download server-side software programs

-Check this link below for download programs.

 [Download](https://github.com/rustdesk/rustdesk-server/)

+Three platform versions provided:
+  - Linux
+  - Windows
+  - Synology, packaged based on above Linux build, The running logs are /var/log/hbbs.log and /var/log/hbbr.log.
+It is recommended to install the LogAnalysis suite to view.
+Please ignore the error message of the C++ version if it runs normally.

+Below tutorial is based on Linux build.

 There are two executables:
   - hbbs - RustDesk ID/Rendezvous server
   - hbbr - RustDesk relay server

-They are built on Centos7 and Windows10, tested on Centos7/8, Ubuntu 18/20, can also run on Synology if you have access to terminal.
+They are built on Centos7, tested on Centos7/8, Ubuntu 18/20.

 ### STEP-2 : Run hbbs and hbbr on server